nodejs/TSC/Moderation-Policy.md

 The Moderation Team may, at their discretion, choose to enable GitHub's [Temporary Interaction Limits][] on any GitHub repository in the Node.js GitHub Organization.

+Any Collaborator may request that the Moderation Team enable the Temporary Interaction Limits by posting an issue to the moderation repository.
+If the Moderation Team choose not to do so, then a comment explaining why that decision was made should be added to the moderation repository thread.

 ## Privacy of the nodejs/moderation Repository